artemisia0/cloth-store/README.md

-# cloth-store
-This is an example cloth store that I can develop with next.js
+This is just an example cloth store that I can develop with next.js